Why Charlotte Winter Pest Control Matters During Mild Winters

 Why Winter Pest Control Matters

-Call by 3 PM for same day service and keep your Charlotte home protected.
+Call by 3 PM for same-day service and keep your Charlotte home completely protected all year long.

 FAQs

 - Why are pests active during winter in Charlotte?
-Mild temperatures and moisture allow termites, ants, and mosquitoes to stay active instead of becoming dormant.
+Mild regional temperatures and steady rainfall allow wood-boring termites, foraging ants, and mosquitoes to remain active instead of entering winter dormancy.

 - Do termites stay active during winter?
 Yes.
-Termites remain active in moist soil and protected areas around foundations.
+Subterranean termites remain highly active throughout the winter, feeding continuously inside warm, moist soil and insulated foundation structures.

-- Why do ants appear on warm winter days?
-Ants respond to temperature changes.
-Warm spells often trigger sudden movement and foraging.
+- Why do ants suddenly appear on warm winter days?
+Ants react immediately to temperature fluctuations.
+Winter warm spells trigger colony scouts to rapidly emerge and hunt for indoor food and water.